 The NEMLDC will be holding an Open Day on Thursday 26th July 2018.
 On this day families are invited to view the centre and ask questions about placement.
 Registration is essential by phoning the office on 9275 5511 or by emailing email@example.com

 How long will my child stay in the LDC?

-The LDCs are considered a short term educational facility.
+The LDCs are considered short term educational facilities.
 It is the aim to return children to mainstream classrooms as soon as they demonstrate age appropriate speech, language and social skills.
 A range of assessments and interviews are conducted to determine when a child is ready to exit the centre.
 Upon exit, a fully supported transition programme to a mainstream school is implemented.